apecloud/kubeblocks/docs/user_docs/lifecycle_management/lifecycle_management_api.md

 ### Example

-The following are examples for ApeCloud MySQL three nodes.
+The following are examples of ApeCloud MySQL three-node clusters.

 - Standard version: